tus0509/Python-projects/README.md

 rps.py: Rock paper scissors game.

 Pallindrome.py: Checks if the string entered is a pallindrome ie. a string that reads the same backwards as forwards.

+encrypt.py: Accepts a string and a key to encrypt the user's message.

+file.py: Read/write/delete files.

+randompoetrygenerator.py: Generates poems and displays them.